Brighton, Monroe County, New York: Education

-Much of the Town of Brighton is served by the Brighton Central School District, which frequently earns high positions in Newsweek national rankings (5th in 1998).
+Much of the town of Brighton is served by the Brighton Central School District, which frequently earns high positions in Newsweek national rankings (5th in 1998).
 Very recently, the ratings have gone down, possibly because some of the school teachers in Brighton have retired or because of increased emphasis on APs in other schools.
 In 2007, Brighton placed higher (87th) than its cross-town rival, Pittsford Mendon High School (94th) for the first time in several years.

 Brighton was recently ranked #56 out of over 18,000 in the inaugural U.S. News & World Report ranking of U.S. high schools (2007), which is generally regarded as having more breadth of analysis than the Newsweek rankings.
 (The former rankings are formed based upon numerous quantifiable factors, whereas the Newsweek rankings solely examine the raw number of students enrolled in AP classes per capita.)
 No other school in Monroe County placed in the top 1,000, including, most notably, cross-town rival Pittsford Mendon High School.
 In 2019, Brighton High School was ranked #786 nationally by U.S. News & World Report.

 In 2006, Twelve Corners Middle School received the "Schools to Watch" award, and again was recertified in 2009, 2012, 2015, and 2018.
 It is one of only ten Middle Schools in New York to receive the "Schools to Watch" award.

-Other portions of the Town of Brighton are served by other school districts:
+Other portions of Brighton are served by other school districts: